shriram/lambda-n/README.md

 ## Extensions

 * Why only constants?
 Why not permit positional *arithmetic* to reference parameters?
+* Why decimal syntax and not Roman numerals, for which we already have separate [support](https://github.com/shriram/roman-numerals)?
 * Why decimal syntax and not Church numerals?
 For instance, instead of writing `$0`, we could write `$(λ (f) (λ (x) x))`.
 * Heck, why not do this recursively?
 Use lambda-n to reference parameters: `$(λ 1 (λ 1 $0))`, for instance.
 * Naturally, then—do you see why?—we would need to extend this to de Bruijn notation.